(See also Overview of Skin Growths.)

-Seborrheic keratoses (seborrheic warts) are usually warty and flesh-colored, brown, or black growths that can appear anywhere on the skin.
+Seborrheic keratoses (seborrheic warts) are usually warty and skin-colored, brown, or black growths that can appear anywhere on the skin.

-Treatment is not needed unless the keratoses become irritated or itchy or are cosmetically undesirable.
-They are best removed by freezing them with liquid nitrogen or by using an electric needle (electrodesiccation).
+Treatment of seborrheic keratoses is not needed unless the keratoses become irritated or itchy or are cosmetically undesirable.
+They are best removed by freezing them with liquid nitrogen (cryotherapy) or by using an electric needle (electrodesiccation).